Disappointing pay rise? Here’s what to ask for instead

 Other benefits

-Other common benefits include wellbeing leave, mental and physical health and wellbeing programs, recognition, work-life balance, a positive work environment and work that is meaningful to you.
+Other common benefits include health cover, mental and physical health and wellbeing programs, work-life balance, company car allowances or discount on products and services

 Or you could consider asking for additional financial support in the form of budget for home office setup or supplies, share incentives, payment of professional membership fees, paid leave for professional study, payment of usage charges for employee-owned devices used at work or salary sacrifice.